superstreamlabs/memphis.net/NUGET-README.md

-**[Memphis](https://memphis.dev)** is a next-generation alternative to traditional message brokers.
+**[Memphis](https://memphis.dev)** is a simple, robust, and durable cloud-native message broker wrapped with<br>
-A simple, robust, and durable cloud-native message broker wrapped with an entire ecosystem that enables cost-effective, fast, and reliable development of modern queue-based use cases.
+an entire ecosystem that enables cost-effective, fast, and reliable development of modern queue-based use cases.<br>
-Memphis enables the building of modern queue-based applications that require large volumes of streamed and enriched data, modern protocols, zero ops, rapid development, extreme cost reduction, and a significantly lower amount of dev time for data-oriented developers and data engineers.
+Memphis enables the building of modern queue-based applications that require<br>
+large volumes of streamed and enriched data, modern protocols, zero ops, rapid development,<br>
+extreme cost reduction, and a significantly lower amount of dev time for data-oriented developers and data engineers.

 ## Installation